GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

    b.
 Add the 05000.shp file (drag and drop it on the top white space) .

 ### 3. Union data sheets (essentially a JOIN statement)
    a.
-Add Pop_Ga.csv file.
+Add PopClean.csv file.
 To do this, go up to the Add button above the file you just added:

    <img width="1181" alt="Screen Shot 2019-09-16 at 9 04 34 AM" src="https://user-images.githubusercontent.com/37058499/64960543-75b90d80-d861-11e9-8011-77009b7d932d.png">